Comparing RQ and Celery for Lightweight Python Tasks

 Symptoms: Duplicate executions corrupt downstream state.
 Partial batch failures trigger full rollbacks.
 Queues back up during incident response.

-Root Cause: RQ uses linear retry intervals, causing thundering herds on transient failures.
-Celery’s default retry lacks jitter, compounding load.
+Root Cause: RQ uses linear retry intervals by default, which can create thundering herds on transient failures.
+Celery's default retry lacks jitter when configured naively, compounding load.
 RQ stores metadata exclusively in Redis, risking state loss during flushes.
 Missing idempotency keys allow unsafe retries.

 Immediate Mitigation: